WHAT HAPPENS TO YOUR DEBT WHEN YOU FILE BANKRUPTCY IN ALBERTA?

 In most cases, the majority of one’s debt, such as credit card debt, personal loans, unpaid utilities, trade creditors, etc., and yes, even income tax debts, are unsecured debts, and in a bankruptcy, are fully dischargeable or fully forgivable.

 If you have a particular debt that is on concern to you, you should feel free to contact an Alberta Bankruptcy Trustee.

-The Bankruptcy and Insolvency Act in particular, Section 178, defines certain debts which are not dischargeable or which will survive a bankruptcy, and which must be paid, even if a person has filed bankruptcy in Alberta.
+The Bankruptcy and Insolvency Act in particular, Section 178 of the Act, defines certain debts which are not dischargeable or which will survive a bankruptcy, and which must be paid, even if a person has filed bankruptcy.
 These debts include the following:

 - Debts that originate as a consequence of fraud, theft, embezzlement or misappropriation;